viewmaster111/SpeedTest-1/README.md

 #Version info.

+*Patch Release Version 0.4.3 Beta*
+This Patch release addresses things that were added, then removed.

+-Added Collapsible for "Other Information"

+-Fixed a Bug

 *Pre-Release Version 0.4.2 Alpha*

 -More work to be done on Bug #1, the first bug that I cannot fix with a tweak!